 Whether we are preparing our skin for a big event or when experiencing a sudden breakout, the first thing most of us do is reach for a mask, cream, or cleanser.
 For skincare junkies, our routines are key to maintaining healthy, clear, and glowing skin.
 However, lifestyle choices can be just as important for the wellbeing of our skin.
-Read on to find out from our Apostrophe dermatologists what changes you could be making!
+Read on to find out from dermatologists what changes you could be making!

 It’s a common refrain, but that doesn’t make it any less true.
 All of our derms say the first step in treating any skin issue is to apply sunscreen every day, rain or shine.
 SPF not only protects against skin cancer, but also acne flares, rosacea, and the overall redness and inflammation caused by a sunburn.
 Long-term sun damage exacerbates existing skin concerns and speeds the aging process by damaging your skin’s underlying blood vessels and connective tissue.
 Don’t let the sun undo your skincare routine!
 Maintain a good foundation for your products to do their jobs by layering on the SPF every day.